 A collaboration between the National Gallery and the Getty Research Institute

-Between 2009 and 2016, the National Gallery undertook a two-phase collaborative project with the Getty Research Institute, Los Angeles, to augment records about British art sales in the crucial decades from 1780 to 1800
+Between 2009 and 2016, the National Gallery undertook a two-phase collaborative project with the Getty Research Institute, Los Angeles, to augment records about British art sales in the period from 1680 to 1800.

-The Getty Research Institute’s Project for the Study of Collecting and Provenance has been conducting research into European art sales for the past 25 years, notably in relation to art sales catalogues from major cities in Great Britain, France, Germany, Belgium, the Netherlands, and Scandinavia from 1650 to 1840.
-The Institute has been making its findings available on the Getty Provenance Index® [external link].
+The Getty Research Institute’s Project for the Study of Collecting and Provenance has been conducting research into European art sales since the 1980s, notably in relation to sales catalogues from major cities in Great Britain, France, Germany, Belgium, the Netherlands, and Scandinavia from 1650 to 1840.
+The contents of these sales catalogues are available online through the Getty Provenance Index® databases.

-The research team worked with many institutions in the UK and abroad to find and then consult and photograph relevant holdings of catalogues from the period, capturing data concerning works of art, sellers, buyers and prices.
-Among archives and libraries in London, data was input from annotated auction catalogues held by the Wallace Collection, the British Library, the British Museum, the Victoria & Albert Museum, the Courtauld Institute and the National Archives at Kew, as well as from the National Gallery’s own substantial holdings of historic sales catalogues.
+The research team worked with many institutions to find, consult and photograph relevant holdings of catalogues from the period, capturing data concerning works of art, sellers, buyers and prices.
+Among archives and libraries in London, data was retrieved from annotated auction catalogues held by the Wallace Collection, the British Library, the British Museum, the Victoria & Albert Museum, the Courtauld Institute and the National Archives at Kew, as well as from the National Gallery’s own substantial holdings of historic sales catalogues.

 In addition, the team sourced catalogues from numerous regional UK record offices, local archives and university collections, including the Barber Institute of Fine Arts, Birmingham; the Fitzwilliam Museum, Cambridge; and the Ashmolean Museum and Bodleian Library, Oxford.
-Furthermore, the researchers forged close links with various foreign institutions, notably the Bibliothèque Nationale de France, Paris; the Hermitage Museum, St Petersburg; and the Rijksbureau voor Kunsthistorische Documentatie, The Hague.
+The researchers also received assistance from various foreign institutions, notably the Bibliothèque Nationale de France, Paris; the Hermitage Museum, St Petersburg; and the Rijksbureau voor Kunsthistorische Documentatie, The Hague.